tektutor/kubernetes-may-2021/Day1/README.md

 ```

 In case, you are not getting the above output then make sure you type the below as a regular user(non-root).
-Edit the /home/user/.bashrc and append the below line at the end of the file
+Edit the /home/user/.bashrc and append the below line at the end of the file.
 ```
 export PATH=/usr/local/bin:$PATH
 ```